aalfiann/reSlim/readme.md

 6. Auto clear current token when logout,user deleted or password was changed
 7. Change, reset, forgot password concept is very secure
 8. Mailer for sending email or contact form
+9. User can manage their API Keys
-9. Pagination json response
+10. Pagination json response
-10. Etc.
+11. Etc.

 System Requirements
 ---------------